surajsharma/paper-jekyll-theme/_posts/2017-10-03-Wombats in Labyrinths.md

 Not just banks and brokerages, but analysts of even ratings agencies trot around with a touch-me-not air these days.
 There aren't a lot of axes to grind in the media business, but I've been sharpening mine for the analyst wombat, burrowed deep in a labyrinthine hierarchy meritocratic enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.

-I find it amusing to imagine a typical analyst as someone with a right-wing persuasion who is also intensely anlaytical, living inside a perpetual field of cognitive dissonance.
+I find it amusing to imagine a typical analyst as someone with a right-wing persuasion who is also intensely anlytical, living inside a perpetual field of cognitive dissonance.
 The analyst wants escape, but the only way out is through, so he does the menial job.

 I don't know how much time their profession can borrow before artificial intelligence starts eating up into the market share for their skillset, but as a (humble) programmer, I believe it will become commercially scalable before an AI is able to write a New York Times bestseller.